HappyRay/testscribe/docs/index.markdown

 for a test run that uses this configuration file.

 ### Output files root directory
-The value has to be an existing directory.
+Default: a directory named test_scribe_tests in the current working directory.

-Default: the current working directory
+If the directory doesn't exist, it will be created.

 example:

-    output-root-dir: tests/generated
+    output-root-dir: tests/test_scribe_tests

 ### Setup function
 Specifies a python function to run before a test run